jara001/f1tenth-rules/rules_v3.md

 - Driving outside of the track is generally not allowed.
     - Exception is testing the car in very slow speeds.

+(Violation?)
+- Teams that are not taking part in the session should avoid the track at all times.

 ### Track Features